killerbeebatteries/bushive/README.md

 A while ago we had this idea that we'd setup this mesh network using buses (as in public transport) to distribute information around to the nodes to provide important information to clients (connected to the node via wifi).

+The buses would sync with a controller node when they were parked up at the depot.
+Then, when they went on their routes, they'd replicate to nodes that lived at the bus stops.

+End users would then connect to these nodes to retrieve data.

 An example use case would be relaying weather warnings from the BOM.

-An extension of this idea would be that you have a node sitting at a floodway collecting data on the water depth.
+An extension of this idea, outside of using buses, would be that you have a node sitting at a floodway collecting data on the water depth.
 It then relays this information to any receiving node going past (so a car driving past).

 That data is then relayed back to an authorative endpoint.